civetweb/civetweb/docs/UserManual.md

 ### index_files `index.html,index.htm,index.cgi,index.shtml,index.php`
 Comma-separated list of files to be treated as directory index files.

+In case built-in Lua support has been enabled, `index.lp,index.lsp,index.lua` are additional default files.

+### enable\_keep\_alive `no`
+Enable connection keep alive, either `yes` or `no`.

+Experimental feature.
+Allows clients to reuse TCP connection for subsequent HTTP requests, which improves performance.
+For this to work when using request handlers it's important to add the correct Content-Length HTTP header for each request.
+If this is forgotten the client will time out.

 ### access\_control\_list
 An Access Control List (ACL) allows restrictions to be put on the list of IP